futureofcoding/futureofcoding.org/drafts/dctp.md

 Did you catch it this time?
 That's another trick question.

-HTTP = JQuery.
 HTTP requests are too low level.
 Just like JQuery manually queried and mutated the DOM, HTTP requests manually query and mutate server state.

-The same is true of all imperative APIs, including databases, files, sockets, etc. It's not that we have to abandon these technologies entirely.
-Their place is as the _implementation_ of denotative programming systems.
+The same is true of all imperative APIs, including databases, files, sockets, etc. All these abstractions are too low-level for the problems every-day programmers need to solve.
+Their place is in the _implementation_ of denotative programming systems.
 The computer's (or compiler's) job should making HTTP requests, reading and writing to files and databases, on your behalf, just like React mutates the DOM on your behalf.

-We need to forget our old notions of a "frontend" and "backend".
+We need to liberate ourselves from the antiquated notions of a "frontend" and "backend".
 We need to go higher level and build a denotational model for "whole systems."

 ### Multi-computer DCTP